censoredplanet/censoredplanet-analysis/docs/production.md

 # Production

+:warning: This code is in the process of splitting up prod and dev.

 ## Running the Automated Pipeline

-There are two main top-level pieces of the production pipeline
+There are two main top-level pieces of the pipeline

  `python -m mirror.data_transfer`